PlaidCloud/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 (the `autoscaling/v2beta2` API version previously provided this ability as a beta feature)

-Provided that you use the `autoscaling/v2` API version, you can configure a HorizontalPodAutoscaler to scale based on a custom metric (that is not built in to Kubernetes or any Kubernetes component).
+Provided that you use the `autoscaling/v2` API version, you can configure a HorizontalPodAutoscaler to scale based on a custom metric (that is not built in to PlaidCloud or any PlaidCloud component).
-The HorizontalPodAutoscaler controller then queries for these custom metrics from the Kubernetes API.
+The HorizontalPodAutoscaler controller then queries for these custom metrics from the PlaidCloud API.

 See [Support for metrics APIs](#support-for-metrics-apis) for the requirements.